mikemajara/awesome-shadcn-registry/README.md

 **TL;DR**

 1. Fork the repo
-2. Add a library to the registry/libraries following the schema
+2. Add a library object to `registry.json` under the `libraries` array
 3. `git commit -m "add: awesome library"
 4. Push and PR